-Local Veterans' Employment Program (LVER), Disabled Veterans Outreach Program (DVOP) and Consolidated Veterans Services Representatives (CVSR) staff provide individualized job search assistance and comprehensive information and referral for veterans and family members.
+Local Veterans' Employment Program (LVER), Disabled Veterans Outreach Program (DVOP) and Consolidated Veterans Services Representatives (CVSR) staff provide individualized job search assistance and comprehensive information for veterans who are disabled or have significant barriers to employment.
 DVOP staff provide case management to eligible Veterans with significant barriers to employment and conduct outreach to community partners.
 They facilitate access to Department of Veterans Affairs programs.
 Newly discharged veterans receive help in making the transition from military to the civilian workforce.
 The LVER supports Veterans and employers to conduct job development, matching job openings with Veteran applicants and conducting outreach in the community in collaboration with the local business services team to provide events that support employment such as resource and job fairs.
 CVSR staff are essentially a blend of the responsibilities carried out by LVER and DVOP staff.
 Two CVSRs support the North Central Workforce Development Area.